The Wannadies (1990 album)

 The Wannadies is the début album by the Swedish alternative rock band The Wannadies.
 It was released in 1990 and reached number twenty-six on the Swedish Albums Chart.
 The Wannadies includes the singles "My Home Town", "Heaven" and a new recording of the lead song from their début release Smile EP; "The Beast Cures the Lover".

 Receiving positive reviews the album was originally released as an LP and CD in August 1990.
-The album was re-released in 1993 on Snap Records with a pair of covers original performed by T. Rex and The Go-Betweens respectively as bonus tracks.
+The album was re-released in 1993 on Snap Records with a pair of covers originally performed by T. Rex and The Go-Betweens respectively as bonus tracks.
 The artwork was designed by Hank with photography by Patrick Degerman.